Top Issue Tracking Software

 What Is Issue Tracking Software?

-Issue tracking software is software that enables the capturing, registration, organization, tracking, and management of issues or problems discovered or reported.
+Issue tracking software enables the capturing, registration, organization, tracking, and management of issues or problems discovered or reported internally or externally.
 An issue can come from a customer with a question or complaint about a product or service.
-It can also come from the product or project team discovering a defect or bug during the development process.
+Or it can come from the product or project team or sales when discovering a defect or bug during the development process.
+In either case, the problem needs to be documented and then tracked until it’s resolved.

 Read more: What Is Project Quality Management?